 Therefore, store all these things in a squirrel-proof container or keep them out of reach altogether.
 If there’s no food around, they’ll eventually go away.

-Another method to keep squirrels out of your backyard and garden is to plant flowers such as marigolds, daffodils, and hyacinths.
-The pests hate the scent these plants emit.
+Another way to keep squirrels out of your backyard and garden is to plant flowers such as marigolds, daffodils, and hyacinths.
+The pests hate the scent of these plants.

 3. Seal Cracks and Entryways

 Sealing up cracks and entryways will prevent them from getting in.
 By doing this, there will be no easy point of entry, keeping them out of your home for good.